kornia/kornia-benchmark/dynamo/README.md

 $ python runner.py
 ```

-The arguments of the runner can be checked with the `--help` argument (running with `$python runner.py --help`).
+The arguments of the runner can be checked with the `--help` argument (running
+with `$python runner.py --help`).
 Some of the arguments are:
-- `--config-filename` to define the `YAML` config file, by default the runner will look for `./bench_config.yaml`.
+- `--config-filename` to define the `YAML` config file, by default the runner
+will look for `./bench_config.yaml`.
 - `--verbose` to turn on the verbose mode of the dynamo.
-Also, have `--debug` to set logger to debug level.
+Also, have `--debug`
+to set logger to debug level.
+- `--save-graphs` generate a graph for each operation comparing the benchmarks.
+The graphs will be saved under the directory [out_graphs/]('./out_graphs/').